crafting-dev/sandbox-action/README.md

 2. fill the file with the below content:

 - replace `TEMPLATE_NAME` with the target template defined sandboxes.cloud.
-- `VERSION` must be replaced with a valid version listed in this [page](https://github.com/marketplace/actions/sandbox-launch-action).

 ```yaml
 name: PullRequest